 It is appropriate that Ātea a Rangi Educational Trust is acknowledged and/ or consulted with by tourism operators.

 - Fishing - walking access only in many places

 - Cycling Trail and BMX track at Clive

 - Model airplane club

 - Ātea a Rangi Star Compass and Historic Site

 Before you go

-- Lock your vehicle and take valuables with you
+- The parking areas can be remote so please lock your vehicle and take valuables with you.

 The Story of the Park